 How is sales tax collected?

-When a business makes a sale of a taxable product or service, the business charges the appropriate sales tax rate to the customer.
-This tax is collected by the business who then sends it to the California Department of Tax and Fee Administration.
+When a business sells a taxable product or service, the business charges the appropriate sales tax rate to the customer.
+The company collects this tax and then sends it to the California Department of Tax and Fee Administration.